TakahikoKawasaki/nv-websocket-client/README.md

 WebSocket opening handshake is performed synchronously.
 If an error occurred during the handshake, a `WebSocketException` would be thrown.
-Instead, if the handshake succeeds, the `connect()` implementation creates threads and starts them to read and write web socket frames asynchronously.
+Instead, if the handshake succeeds, the `connect()` implementation creates threads and starts them to read and write WebSocket frames asynchronously.

 ```java
 try